 By: Marilyn L. Davis

-When It’s Talk of Change, What Do You Hear?
+When People Talk about Change, What Do You Hear?

 - You’re bad

 - Negative descriptions: a loser, idiot or other negative connotations

 - That you aren’t changing enough

 - Your changes came too late to salvage something: relationships, jobs, children

 Negative messages from your past can also prevent you from making changes.
 And for some, well they just get stubborn when someone else brings up the changes that they think are necessary.
 Clearly, if someone you care about has asked you to change, a court has told you to change, treatment is encouraging you to change, and a part of you wants to change, then there must be some other barriers within you that prevent you from fully and completely embracing change.

 For many addicts and alcoholics coming to terms with the puzzle of addiction – knowing they need to change and doing the complete opposite is frustrating and scary.

 However, the good news is that the barriers and objections are within you and that means you can change them.
 It’s just a matter of isolating them, examining them and then changing what doesn’t work or fit anymore.